 Before the adoption of the EU directives discrimination was already prohibited by penal legislation, that was changed in 2008 with the adoption of the Penal Code, which defines various crimes connected to violations of equal rights (Article 131 – violations of equal rights, Articles 116 and 265 – discriminatory motives in murder and torture, Articles 197, 198 and 202 – violations of equality at employment and social services, and Article 297 – prohibition of incitement to religious or ethnic hatred or hatred based on sexual orientation or other personal circumstances).

 Concerning disability, the Vocational Rehabilitation and Employment of Disabled Persons Act was also adopted in June 2004.
 This act specifically prohibits discrimination on the grounds of disability and introduces the system of positive measures for the employment of disabled people.
 In 2010 the Act on Equal Opportunities of People with Disabilities was adopted, governing the duty of appropriate (reasonable) accommodation for people with disabilities.
-The implementing acts foreseen with this law were not adopted yet which impedes the practical implementation of the law.
+The implementing acts foreseen with this law were still not adopted which impedes the practical implementation of the law.

 The legislation in place prohibits discrimination in all areas of social life, including the areas required by the directives.
 Discrimination is prohibited on all five grounds required by the directives – race and ethnicity, religion and belief, sexual orientation, age and disability.
 In addition to that, the legislation prohibits discrimination on the grounds of gender, and all laws include a general clause “other personal circumstances”, which means that grounds not specifically mentioned in the legislation could also be protected grounds.
 Specifically, the Employment Relationship Act among the protected grounds mentions social origin, skin colour, health condition, family status, membership in a trade union, and financial situation, which is more than the directives require.